 4.2 GDPR Contractual Requirements.
 Terminus shall: (a) assist, to a reasonable extent, the fulfillment of Customer’s obligations to respond to requests for exercising a data subject’s rights with respect to Personal Data under Chapter III of GDPR; (b) assist, to a reasonable extent, Customer in complying with its obligations with respect to Personal Data pursuant to Articles 32 to 36 of GDPR; (c) make available to Customer information reasonably necessary to demonstrate compliance with its obligations as a processor specified in Article 28 of GDPR; (d) maintain a record of all categories of processing activities carried out on behalf of Customer in accordance with Article 30(2) of the GDPR; and (e) cooperate, on request, with an EU supervisory authority in the performance of the Services under the Agreement.

 4.3 Sub-processors.
-Customer grants a general authorization to Terminus to appoint its affiliates as sub-processors, and a specific authorization to Terminus and its affiliates to appoint as sub-processors the entities and the sub-processing activities set out in Exhibit B attached hereto, and for the sub-processing activities described thereon, as it may be updated from time to time.
+Customer grants a general authorization to Terminus to appoint its affiliates as sub-processors, and a specific authorization to Terminus and its affiliates to appoint as sub-processors the entities set out in Exhibit B attached hereto, and for the sub-processing activities described thereon, as it may be updated from time to time.

 5.1 Representation and Warranty.
-Customer represents and warrants on behalf of itself and any advertising agency acting on Customer’s behalf, that the Personal Data provided to Terminus for processing under the Agreement and this DPA is collected and/or validly obtained and utilized by Customer (and any advertising agency acting on Customer’s behalf) in compliance with all Applicable Laws, including without limitation the disclosure, informed affirmative consent and targeted advertising provisions of the EU Data Protection Laws, including without limitation Chapter II of the GDPR, and Customer shall defend, indemnify and hold harmless Terminus from and against all loss, expense (including reasonable out-of-pocket attorneys’ fees and court costs), damage or liability arising out of any claim arising out of a breach of this Section 5.1.
+Customer represents and warrants on behalf of itself and any advertising agency acting on Customer’s behalf, that the Personal Data provided to Terminus for processing under the Agreement and this DPA is collected and/or validly obtained and utilized by Customer (and any advertising agency acting on Customer’s behalf) in compliance with all Applicable Laws, including without limitation the disclosure, informed affirmative consent and targeted advertising provisions of the CCPA and EU Data Protection Laws, including without limitation Chapter II of the GDPR, and Customer shall defend, indemnify and hold harmless Terminus from and against all loss, expense (including reasonable out-of-pocket attorneys’ fees and court costs), damage or liability arising out of any claim arising out of a breach of this Section 5.1.